Royal United Hospital: Royal National Hospital for Rheumatic Diseases

 In 2015 and 2016, some services were transferred from the Royal National Hospital for Rheumatic Diseases to the RUH, including endoscopy and children's services, following that hospital's takeover by the RUH Trust.
 Construction started on a dedicated building at the RUH site in November 2017.
 The last rheumatic diseases services were transferred to the RUH site in autumn 2019.

 Sulis Hospital, Peasedown

 Sulis Hospital at Peasedown St John, about 6 mi south of the Combe Park site, provides both NHS and privately-funded treatment and operates as a subsidiary of the RUH.
 The hospital was built in 2010 by Circle Health and bought by the NHS in 2021.

 Services

 The hospital provides acute treatment and care (including Accident & Emergency) for a catchment population of around 500,000 people in Bath and the surrounding towns and villages in North East Somerset and west Wiltshire.
-The hospital provides healthcare to the population served by three clinical commissioning groups (CCG): Bath and North East Somerset, Swindon and Wiltshire CCG; Bristol, North Somerset and South Gloucestershire CCG; and Somerset CCG.
+Health and care services in the area are planned and delivered by the Bath and North East Somerset, Swindon and Wiltshire integrated care system.

 The Avon and Wiltshire Mental Health Partnership offers services at Hillview Lodge on the north of the site and at Bath NHS House to the south of the site.